 “A professional quantity surveyor understands all aspects of construction over the entire life of a building or facility.
 Initially they’re involved at the capital expenditure level, in the feasibility, design and construction phases, but they can also assist with the extension, refurbishment, maintenance and demolition of a facility.”

 In Rory’s experience, the best quantity surveyors need to be multi-talented in order to give the client the most relevant strategic cost advice.

 “They must be part estimator, part designer, part engineer, part contractor and part mediator.
 They need to take every issue concerning cost, project schedule and budget into consideration when estimating, planning and reporting cost data.
 Any smart developer or property owner should ensure a cost manager is part of their project, every time.”

 Cost management specialists New Zealand wide

 Prendos has Chartered Quantity Surveyors based across the country who can look after the costs for your next project.

-In Auckland you’ll find Jacques Olivier at the helm, while in Christchurch Sabina Jereb is leading the team.
+In Auckland you’ll find Asela Premaratne at the helm, while in Christchurch Sabina Jereb is leading the team.
 Both bring a high level of knowledge and cost consultancy experience to their roles.
 The Bay of Plenty office recently welcomed Linda Lodetti, who has over 35 years’ national and international experience in the quantity surveying field.

 So, if you’re looking for cost management advice or just want to find out more, give us a call.